-ABET is a non-profit and non-governmental accrediting agency for academic programs in the disciplines of applied science, computing, engineering, and engineering technology.
-ABET is a recognized accreditor in the United States (U.S.) by the Council for Higher Education Accreditation.
+We are a nonprofit, non-governmental accrediting agency for programs in applied and natural science, computing, engineering and engineering technology and we are recognized as an accreditor by the Council for Higher Education Accreditation.

-To date, ABET has accredited over 3,100 applied science, computing, engineering, and engineering technology programs at more than 670 colleges and universities in 24 countries worldwide.
-Find an ABET-accredited program with our Accredited Program Search.
+To date, ABET has accredited 3,852 applied and natural science, computing, engineering and engineering technology programs at 776 colleges and universities in 31 countries worldwide.